bmanandhar/bijaya-github-io/README.md

 * Bootstrap CDN for carousel
 * Some demos on animation
 * Use of 'this' keyword in javaScript/jQuery on image fading
+* DOM manipulation using jQuery append method and javaScript 'for loop'
 * Combined effect of css and jQuery mouseleave() method
 * Change in the value css property on hover using jQuery
 * Simple jQuery-Effects examples on animation

 #### Other projects added to this:
 * Weather App: https://codepen.io/bmanandhar/pen/yvbyVL